-Folsom Cordova Unified School District provides professional development days for Certificated and Classified Staff.
-Each employee is encouraged to grow professionally through self-evaluation and reflection; by attending classes, as well as statewide and local workshops.
-District-sponsored training are provided for teachers through Professional Learning Communities (PLC), Lead Teachers, and site-level PLC/Academic Lead Teachers and a Technology Coach.
-In addition, our District staff has worked collaboratively to provide an induction program for qualified new teachers.
+Folsom Cordova Unified School District provided staff with two optional professional development days this school year.
+Each employee is encouraged to grow professionally through self-evaluation and reflection; by attending college and university classes as well as statewide and local workshops; reading professional literature, and networking.
+District-sponsored in-service training is provided through Professional Learning Communities (PLC) training, lead teachers, Teachers on Special Assignment (TOSA), and site-level academic, reading, math, science, and technology coaches.
+Professional development was also offered on the Science of Reading (SOR), English language development, Positive Behavior and Intervention Supports (PBIS), and on other instructional practices.
+FCUSD district staff works collaboratively to provide an induction program for qualified new teachers and ongoing professional development workshop options.
 Throughout the year, a dedicated time during site staff meetings is utilized for professional development.
-Topics include but are not limited to: Renaissance, Lexia, SIPPS, Responsive Classroom, Social Emotional Learning strategies, and Implicit Bias/Equity.
-Currently, several teachers are participating in Language Essentials for Teachers of Reading and Spelling (LETRS) Training.
+Topics include but are not limited to: Renaissance, Lexia, SIPPS, Responsive Classroom, Social Emotional Learning strategies, and Implicit Bias/Equity, Currently, several teachers are participating in Language Essentials for Teachers of Reading and Spelling (LETRS) Training.